ourzora/zdk/README.md

 <a name="ZDK+tokens"></a>

-### zdK.tokens(where, filter, pagination, networks, sort, includeFullDetails, includeSalesDetails) ⇒
+### zdk.tokens(where, filter, pagination, networks, sort, includeFullDetails, includeSalesDetails) ⇒
 Gets data on a group of tokens based on query parameters.

 **Returns**: Promise of response from tokens of type TokensQuery